hamzehkhazaei/MiniFinalProject/README.md

 write the seek sequence and the total amount of head movement required by each algorithm in a file called `output.txt`.

 The two files provided here serve as a sample input and the correct corresponding output.
+You may use these two files to test your program.
 Note that your program will be tested with different `input.txt` files when grading.

 #### Hints
 1. Assume that the *initial head position* is always 33.